 However, you should always brown the meat in a skillet before adding it to your slow cooker.
 This is the secret of a delicious pot roast.

 Season the meat with plenty of salt and pepper and add a little bit of thyme and garlic powder.
-Heat the oil in a big pan and place the meat in the middle of the pan to brown.
+Heat the oil in a big pan and place the meat in the middle to brown.
+If you have a cast-iron skillet, use it for this step.

 You want the pan to be hot and sizzling.
 Don't touch the meat for 4-5 minutes, so it has time to seal the juices inside.